myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ### Create the scope factory

 The scope factory is responsible for creating a tenant specific `IServiceScope` from the tenant specific `IServiceProvider`.
 This is an integration point with the ASP.NET Core pipeline and implements `IServiceScopeFactory` so it can be used to create the scoped `IServiceProvider` for the current request.
+This is what the `RequestServices` property on the `HttpContext` uses to resolve services for the current request.

 ```csharp
 /// <summary>